 - special arrangements

 - late submission of assignments

 - essay writing and style guide.

-Course rules relating to the faculty's undergraduate and graduate-entry programs in particular, resolutions by the Faculty Management Committee and the University Senate are also published in the undergraduate handbook, and can be found online at the University handbooks website.
+Course rules relating to the faculty's undergraduate and graduate-entry programs in particular, resolutions by the faculty and the University Senate are also published in the undergraduate handbook, and can be found online at the University handbooks website.